objective-see/FileMonitor/README.md

 * code-signing information

 **Read More:** \
-For more details read: ["Writing a File Monitor with Apple's Endpoint Security Framework"](https://objective-see.com/blog/blog_0x48.html).
+For more details read: ["Writing a Process Monitor with Apple's Endpoint Security Framework"](https://objective-see.com/blog/blog_0x47.html).

 **To Support:** \
 &#x2764;&nbsp; Love this product or want to support it?
 Please check out my [patreon page](https://www.patreon.com/objective_see) :)